Associate in Science (A.S.)

-Finger Lakes Community College's A.S. degree in Sports Studies gives students the preparation needed to tap into this expanding, profitable industry.
-Graduates will be prepared to transfer to four-year institutions in pursuit of baccalaureate degrees in sports management, sports marketing or sports business-related areas.
+Finger Lakes Community College's A.S. degree in sports studies gives you the preparation needed to tap into this expanding, profitable industry.
+Graduates will be prepared to transfer to four-year institutions in pursuit of baccalaureate degrees in sports management, sports marketing, or sports business-related areas.
 FLCC is one of the only community colleges in the state that offers this unique program.

-Four-year institutions that offer baccalaureate degrees in sports studies and related areas include; SUNY Brockport, SUNY Cortland, Canisius College, Niagara University, St. John Fisher College, Ithaca College, Medaille College, University of Massachusetts, and others.
+Four-year institutions that offer baccalaureate degrees in sports studies and related areas include:

-The A.S.
-Sports Studies program provides the preparation needed for transfer to bachelor’s degree programs.
-Courses in sports studies, sports marketing and event management give students a solid foundation to build on as they pursue a baccalaureate and prepare for one of the many diverse career options in this industry.
-Conferences and special opportunities to learn from high profile sports professionals play a key role in our commitment to providing a field-based education.
+The A.S. sports studies degree program provides the preparation needed for transfer to baccalaureate degree programs.
+Courses in sports studies, sports marketing, and event management will give you a solid foundation to build on as you pursue your bachelor's and prepare for one of the many diverse career options in this industry.
+Conferences and special opportunities to learn from high profile sports professionals play a key role in FLCC's commitment to providing a field-based education.

-Field Trips: In recent years, students have traveled to attend Management in Sports and Events Conferences held in Chicago and Salt Lake City, attending sessions presented by notable sports professionals such as Bob Costas of NBC, famed sports agent Scott Boras, and Vice President of Marketing for Anheuser-Busch Tony Ponturo.
+Field Trips: In recent years, students have traveled to attend management in sports and events conferences held in Chicago and Salt Lake City, Utah, where they attended sessions presented by notable sports professionals such as Bob Costas of NBC, famed sports agent Scott Boras, and Vice President of Marketing for Anheuser-Busch Tony Ponturo.

-For many students, these experiences bring the program to life, connecting the case studies and theories learned in the classroom to real-life examples.
-This experience can often help a student confirm his or her choice of advisement area and develop a broader view of these exciting and diverse career fields.
+These experiences bring the program to life, connecting case studies and theories learned in the classroom to real-life examples.
+This experience can often help you confirm your choice of advisement area.
+Additionally, it can help you develop a broader view of these exciting and diverse career fields.